Install ClickStream

 Full reference: React adapter.

-Next.js apps get both the React provider for client components AND a server-side adapter for Server Components / Route Handlers / edge middleware.
+Next.js apps usually combine three pieces: the browser pixel installer for tracking, the React provider for client components, and the Next adapter for Server Components / Route Handlers / edge middleware.

 // middleware.ts — optional edge prefetch of VisitorContext